burakcanturk/Aruna-Teknofest-2024-ROV/README.md

 **Base.h:** https://github.com/viyalab/Base100<br>

 ## Python Libraries:
-You can upload the Python libraries with using "requirements.txt" file.<br>
+You can upload the Python libraries to your computer with using "requirements.txt" file.<br>
 ```
 cd aruna_codes/aruna_joystick
 pip3 install -r requirements.txt